 Experience: This tomb should not be troubled or desecrated in any way by any good-aligned character.
 Absent a quest or some other deific justification, any good-aligned character disturbing these sarcophagi or their contents loses 500 XP.
 Any lawful good-aligned character loses 1,000 XP, must do atonement prior to advancing in level and is quested to return any items taken.
-However, proper care by good-aligned characters nets them a 100 XP bonus; lawful good characters (or clerics or paladins of other religions) earn a 200 XP bonus.
+However, proper care by good-aligned characters (or clerics or paladins of other religions) earn a 200 XP bonus.
 Being chosen to bear the chalice and stone from the tomb is worth an additional 500 XP individual award.

-3. The Stirge Caverns (EL8)
+3. The Stirge Caverns (EL 8)